Music is going to break the way because music is a spiritual thing of its own. You can’t just cut out the perfect wave and take it home with you.

 — Jimi Hendrix

 In “Fender Bender”, Jimi Hendrix becomes a supporting character in his own painting by being upstaged by his instrument, which in turn is upstaged by its designer and builder, Leo Fender, a simple radio repairman who didn’t even like loud music.
 He lost his hearing in one ear while trying to fix an amplifier for surf-guitar legend Dick Dale.
+Dick Dale strung his guitar by losing the B and E strings, moving the other 4 up, and adding D and G bass strings.
+His strings were so tight that he broke a lot of picks when he played.
+He had a pick dispenser mounted to his guitar so that he could toss his broken picks into the crown and replace them without missing a beat.

 Where’s the next Hendrix?
 Where’s the next Jesus?
 They’re probably already here, so keep your eyes, ears and mind open.
-But remember this, a fire cannot burn the same way twice, because fires don’t burn twice.
+But remember this: a fire cannot burn the same way twice, because fires don’t burn twice.